krobelus/rate-experiments/README.md

-Overall, the performance of the four checkers we analyze is very similar, as can be seen by the boxplots for runtime (figure @fig:box-time).
-The memory usage (figure @fig:box-space) is higher in `rate`, likely due to to the difference described in [Clause Identifiers], but there should be no asymptotical difference.
+Overall, the performance of the four checkers we analyze is very similar, as can be seen by the boxplots for runtime (Figure @fig:box-time).
+The memory usage (Figure @fig:box-space) is higher in `rate`, likely due to to the difference described in [Clause Identifiers], but there should be no asymptotical difference.